Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

 ![undefined](/img/Screen_Shot_2017-11-06_at_3.17.59_PM.png)

-> Visyond’s automated tools are saving me a lot of time.
+> _"Visyond’s automated tools are saving me a lot of time.
 It took me days to stress test my forecasts and it now takes me a few clicks.
-This also gives me peace of mind that nothing will be forgotten or broken accidentally.
+This also gives me peace of mind that nothing will be forgotten or broken accidentally"._

-### After Visyond
+## After Visyond

 After Visyond was implemented, Fernando’s job changed completely.
 Thanks to Visyond’s “Cases” and “Scenarios” tools, he can now share the master file between the stakeholders to collect their inputs without the fear they could alter or damage the core structure - and subsequently prepare different scenarios acting on each parameter without changing the spreadsheets set.